Lotfullah21/typescript/src/tutorials/15-type-unknown-never/README.md

 ```

 TS, by default assign type `never` to our variable if we checked all the conditions or exhausted all the conditions.

-One other use case is when we handle all the conditions.